 My father is eighty years old this year.
 Eighty years with many changes in the world and people's hearts.
-But in my memory, my father is always the skinny, steadfast soldier of the past, with deep eyes that seemed to contain many thoughts.
+But in my memory, my father is always the thin, steadfast soldier of yesteryear, with deep eyes that seemed to contain many thoughts.

-I heard my mother tell me that once my father had a leave and returned home looking thin, but his eyes were filled with happiness and emotion when he knew that my mother was still waiting for him after so many years of separation.
+I heard my mother tell me that one time my father was on leave and returned home looking gaunt, but his eyes were filled with happiness and emotion when he knew that my mother was still waiting for him after so many years of separation.
 My father had no gift, only a small doll he had bought on the road.
-He gave it to my mother and said: "You can hug it to sleep so you won't be so sad..."
-My mother smiled, her eyes filled with tears.
-Who would have thought that the following year, my mother would become pregnant - a surprise gift after a long and seemingly hopeless wait...
+He gave it to my mother and said: “Hold it while you sleep to ease your sadness…” My mother smiled, tears welling up in her eyes.
+Who would have thought that the following year, my mother would become pregnant – a surprise gift after a long and seemingly hopeless wait…

 I was born on a rainy night.
 Small, weak, weighing less than two kilos.
-The midwife sighed, and the villagers felt sorry for me.
-Because I was so small, my mother wrapped me in a thin blanket, pressed me to her chest, and soothed me with a lullaby that was born from happiness and hope.
+The midwife sighed, and the villagers felt sympathy for me.
+Because I was so small, my mother wrapped me in a thin blanket, pressed me to her chest, and soothed me with a lullaby that was filled with happiness and hope.
 Every time my father came home on leave, he brought a small box of pork floss, a simple yet extremely precious gift.
-Thanks to those handfuls of pork floss, I grew up, little by little, under my mother's care and my father's silent love.
+Thanks to those handfuls of pork floss, I grew up little by little, under my mother’s care and my father’s silent love.

 I don’t have many memories of my father when I was a child, because he was always far away.
-But I clearly remember him coming home on leave in the blazing midday sun, his worn-out floppy hat, his dusty army uniform.
-Every time he came home, he always had a box of dried pork floss, some hard candy, and a loving look at my mother and me.
+But I clearly remember the figure of my father coming home on leave in the blazing midday sun, his worn-out floppy hat, his dusty army uniform.
+Every time he came home, in his bag there was always a box of dried pork floss, a few hard candies, and a loving look at my mother and me.

 Now, when my father is old, his hair is white, his back is bent by the years, I love him even more.
-A devoted life without ever complaining, a father who does not say many words of love but every action is imbued with deep love.
+A devoted life without ever complaining, a father who did not say many words of love but every action was imbued with deep love.

-This August, I sat next to my father, listening to him tell old stories.
+This August, I sat next to my father, listening to him recount old stories.
 His voice was slow and warm.
-On his hands, age-related freckles had covered them.
+Age had covered his hands with age-related freckles.
 But his eyes were still bright, still filled with a very personal sadness of a life of experience, of love, of sacrifice, of waiting and of being waited for.

 Doan Hang